SergeyVorobiev/M88-GameStick-Patch/README.md

 ## Other Platforms

-Current firmware version does not allow you to add new platforms directly, though you can create new folder in *iroms* and setup background, icon pictures for your new platform, then add games in *roms* folder accordingly, register them in DB, then the main app of stick will see your games inside new category, but it, unfortunately, will not know what to do to run new games type.
-But you can exploit [core mapping](#core-mapping) and run any platforms supported by RetroArch (e.g. Sega Saturn, DOS etc.).
+Current firmware version does not allow you to add new platforms directly, even though you can create new folder in *iroms* and set up a background and an icon pictures for your new platform, add games in *roms* folder accordingly, register them in DB, and the main app of stick will see your games inside new category, but it, unfortunately, will not know what to do to run new games type.
+Instead, you can exploit [core mapping](#core-mapping) and run any platforms supported by RetroArch (e.g. Sega Saturn, DOS etc.) replacing current ones.

 Fallout (DOS) example: